egonw/rrdf/README.md

 Mind you, the below install_github() method will attempt to rebuild the vignette and therefore at this moment require a LaTeX distribution with pdflatex and a few packages installed.
-See also bug #28 and #29.
+See also issue #28 and #29.

 If you have the devtools package installed, you can do: